 John commenced ophthalmology training at Sydney Eye Hospital in 2012, completing training in 2016.
 He then undertook a neuro-ophthalmology fellowship at the prestigious Moorfields eye hospital where he was involved in research dealing with the differentiation of glaucoma from other optic nerve diseases.
 Following this he spent a year at Addenbrookes Hospital under the tutelage of Professor Keith Martin.
 The fellowship involved the treatment of both medical and surgical glaucoma with a focus on inflammatory causes of glaucomatous disease.
 During his time at Addenbrookes he was also an investigator a multi-national trial looking at implantable long term glaucoma treatment.

 John is an honorary associate at the University of Sydney and has published in many journals including IOVS, Ophthalmology and Current Eye Research.
 He is currently involved in a multi-centre trial investigating the requirements for neuro-imaging in different types of optic nerve diseases.

 Dr Noni Lewis holds an advanced fellowship in cornea, cataract and refractive surgery from Moorfields Eye Hospital London, obtained after completing her fellowship qualifications through The Prince of Wales Hospital Sydney.

-She is a VMO at Royal North Shore Hospital and holds an appointment at Sydney Eye Hospital/Prince of Wales Hospital.
+Dr Lewis is a Clinical Lecturer of the University of Sydney Medical School and is a VMO and Registrar term supervisor at Royal North Shore Hospital and holds an honorary appointment at Sydney Eye Hospital.

 Glaucoma / Cataract Surgeon